safepay/sensor.fronius/README.md

 ../config/custom_components/fronius/sensor.py
 ```

-Be sure to pull raw data from GitHub:
+Be sure to pull raw data from GitHub.

 *** Only set this component up during the daytime, otherwise not all sensors will be reported ***